mickfuzz/phd4/_posts/thesis_chapters/2023-6-2-Literature_review.md

 ### Using professional frameworks to help novice game makers

-### Using pattern collections and code examples to help students.
+#### Using pattern collections and code examples to help students.

+THERE IS DUPLICATION AT END - IN TENSIONS

 To help revolve the play paradox - of learner choice vs subject exploration [@hoyles_pedagogy_1992] Franklin and friends suggest the use of the UMC framework [@franklin_analysis_2020].
 Other work from UMC proponent Lytle suggests a list of extensions to choose from swapping create for choose [@lytle_use_2019-1].
 Based partly on the cause of teacher stress caused by the open ended nature of the "Create" part of the model.